PrefectHQ/prefect/docs/guides/automations.md

 ## Using an underlying .yaml file

-We can extend this idea one step further by utilizing our own .yaml interpretation of the automation, and registering that file with our UI.
+We can extend this idea one step further by utilizing our own .yaml version of the automation, and registering that file with our UI.
 This simplifies the requirements of the automation by declaring it in its own .yaml file, and then registering that .yaml with the API.

 Let's first start with creating the .yaml file that will house the automation requirements.
 Here is how it would look like: